 A close friend of one of my colleagues committed suicide.
 It happened as so many suicides do—out of the blue.
 A few days earlier, my colleague had spent the day hanging out with her friend, who was relaxed, upbeat, and normal.

-Sadly, that’s not uncommon.
+Sadly, suicide without warning is not t uncommon.
 “Many people who commit suicide do so without letting on they are thinking about it or planning it,” says Dr. Michael Miller, assistant professor of psychiatry at Harvard Medical School.

 More than 100 Americans commit suicide every day.
 It’s the tenth leading cause of death overall; third among 15- to 24-year-olds and fourth among 25- to 44-year-olds.

 Although some people who commit suicide have an identifiable mental health problem, like depression or addiction, others don’t.
 Some talk about wanting or planning to kill themselves or give other hints, others don’t.
-The decision to do it might be made just minutes or hours before that act.
+The decision to commit suicide might be made just minutes or hours before that act.

 What prompts a person to take his or her life?
 No one really knows—experts never get to talk to people who have committed suicide.
 They can only talk to those who are contemplating suicide or who survive it.
 By definition, that is a different group.